Introduction to ALTER Column in MySQL

 MODIFY ColumnNameCol_Definition [FIRST | AFTER ColumnName], …..;

-Let us first change the data type of SupplierID from INT to SMALLINT and then, in a Unit column by changing its maximum size to 50 and also removing the NOT NULL constraint with changing its position to appear after SupplierID:
+Let us first change the data type of SupplierID from INT to SMALLINT and then, in a Unit column, change its maximum size to 50 and also remove the NOT NULL constraint by changing its position to appear after SupplierID:

 Query: